nickrosh/Tech_Notes/Data Structures & Algorithms/Patterns/Graph Patterns.md

 *Prim's Algorithm* is very similar to Djikstra's algorithm, except to find a minimum spanning tree.
 You start at an arbitrary node, and add it to a Min Heap as well as a *visited* hash set.
 You then add all of its neighbors to the Heap and iterate through the heap just like Djikstra's, except that instead of adding the total weight from the starting node, you just add the edge weight itself.
 Prim's is concerned with connections between nodes, not total path weight like Djikstra's.
 Continue to iterate through the heap until the number of visited nodes is the total number of nodes in the graph.
 The time complexity would be $O(E\log{V})$ just like Djikstra's

 *Kruskal's Algorithm* is another minimum spanning tree algorithm.
 It makes use of [Union-Find](../Data%20Structures/Union-Find.md).
 You start by adding the minimum cost edge to the Union find, and the two nodes it touches.
 You then continue to iterate through every edge in ascending order, adding edges to the MST only when the Union Find operation is successful.
 If you are given an API to use a Union Find, this is pretty simple.
 If you have to code up Union Find, then it is probably easier to use Prim's in a [DS&A Coding Interview](../DS&A%20Coding%20Interviews.md).

+## Alien Dictionary

+Graphs excel when relationships between elements are important.
+In LC 269, you are asked to figure out the order of an alien alphabet by the order a list of words show up as.
+This problem can be turned into a [Topological Sort](../Algorithms/Topological%20Sort.md) problem by going through pairs of adjacent words and adding first differing letters as "edges" to then create a directed graph of which letters should show up before others.
+Once this is done, you generate an adjacency list from the edges and run the sort on it.
+Problems similar to this are like course schedule.
+The primary difficulty is recognizing the graph problem and converting the input into an adjacency list that you can perform graph algorithms on.